Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may be more likely to quit for good if you seek support from others.

-Talk with your doctor about your plans to quit.
+Talk with your healthcare provider about your plans to quit.
 Ask about medicines that can help.
 Some contain nicotine and some do not.
 Some are available by prescription.
 You can buy others over-the-counter.
 These medicines help control the desire to use tobacco and the uncomfortable symptoms people have when they try to quit.
 Others gradually lessen the level of nicotine in the body.
 Your healthcare provider can tell you about all the choices available including:

 Oral medicines such as bupropion or varenicline